alliander-opensource/diva-js-reference-3p-frontend/README.md

 - `npm start`

 Note: for development, use `npm run dev` to run the application in development mode with hot reloading.

+Note that in order for this application to work, the [diva-js-reference-3p-backend](https://github.com/Alliander/diva-js-reference-3p-backend) needs to be running as well.

 ## Tests